 It is also home to fine dining restaurahnts, charismatic cafes and entertaining nightlife.

-Transfer to Cusco to take a flight back to Lima (not included in the tour).
+Transfer to Cusco to take a flight back to Lima.

 End of service!

-Also if you want to extend your trip let us know and we will be happy to help you!
+Please Note: The return flight to Lima from Cusco can be changed upon request.
+Also if you want to extend your trip, please let us know in advance and we will be happy to help you!

 Meals budget: Please allow USD 100-150 for meals not included.

-Single room: Please note that if you have booked the "Single Room" option for this tour, you receive your own single room for all overnights, Amazonian jungle included.
+Solo Traveler: Please note that if you have booked the “Solo Traveler” option for this tour, you receive your own single room for all overnights, Amazonian jungle included.

 Local flights: Two local flights are included in the cost of your tour unless noted otherwise!
 It is very important that we have got your passport details at the time of booking in order to process all air tickets!
 Internal flight tickets are issued locally and will be given to you prior to each flight departure!